-After sewing all the strips I cut a piece of Warm & Natural batting the size of my muslin and used my glue stick to keep the muslin and batting from shifting during quilting.
+After sewing all the strips I cut a piece of Warm and Natural Cotton Batting batting the size of my muslin and used my glue stick to keep the muslin and batting from shifting during quilting.
 My batting was leftover from another project but you can use any quilt batting.
 I used my walking foot with a quilt guide to sew a diamond pattern.
 If you don’t have a walking foot, you can draw the diamond pattern on the batting but it is much easier to sew with one.

 Welcome to Mad For Fabric!
 For my first post, I’d like to give a sneak peak at a few of the topics I’ll be covering in the future.